 Melissa Chaun is an ecologist with a passion for all things sustainable.
 She began her environmental career in the US and upon returning home, pursued a certificate in Sustainable Community Development at SFU.
 Having worked in the private, public and non-profit sectors, her interests in evidence-based policy-making and public outreach/education continue to grow.
 She is excited to be part of the RSBC team as the Events Coordinator.
 When not sitting still, she tries to keep her bicycle well-greased and her feet wet by kayaking this incredible coastline.

-A graphic designer since 1997 with a formal design education, Richelle has worked with the RSBC since 2005 on a wide range of projects, including marketing and advertising campaigns, website design and content development, media communications and social media.
+A graphic designer since 1997, Richelle has worked with the RSBC since 2005 on a wide range of projects, including marketing and advertising campaigns, website design and content development, communications and social media.
 Her company specializes in working with eco-minded organizations, with a focus on branding and print design.
 Richelle manages the RSBC’s creative direction, including the website, and coordinates much of RSBC’s outreach and marketing efforts.

 Bookkeeping & Administration